 As I often do.
 Hearing the radio debate and reading that article on the same day made me ask myself… “Am I sure I can still love as purely as a child?”
 I am sure.
 I truly am.
 Yet reading the news and listening to the radio leaves me a bit more worried than usual about society in general.

-With grown up love, we split the furniture and argue over the house and the credit card debt.
-Whose fault this or that debt was, how much money which one should get when the love dies.
+With grown-up love, we split the furniture and argue over the house and the credit card debt.
+Whose fault this or that debt was, how much money which one should get when they love dies.
 How many years together equate to how much of the assets.
 Who cheated, who didn’t, why it matters and how much that should ‘cost’.

 Folks, I’m here to tell you that Love and Pay shouldn’t ever collide.
 Not ever.

 Yet they always do for adults.
 Always.
 I truly have to wonder if the financial slaughter at the end is just all that’s left after the love dies, or if the potential for financial disaster was what killed off the last of the love in the first place.

 No matter what your opinion is of all that, or how strongly you feel that you should have been able to keep the big screen TV or the washing machine in the divorce, what is for certain is that adults talk about love ending, moving on, and the financial aftermath… all the while, youth finds new love regardless of whether or not the love actually died in the last relationship.
 Youth springs new beginnings while adulthood barely stops to mourn the loss of the last.